benjavicente/benjavicente.dev/public/blog/modern-react-is-missing-a-router/index.md

 And it works.
 In some frameworks event it feels like magic.
 But at some point of developing a complex application, this models starts to show it's main disadvantage.
 Since it is stateless, on every page, the browser has to render and load all the resources again.

-Caching helps for static assets, but when the views has dynamic content, like analytics like interactive components, or when the navigation only changes a small part of the view, it's not enough.
+Caching helps for static assets, but when views have dynamic content, like analytics or interactive component, it's not enough.
+Specially when the navigation in the app only changes a small part of the view, requiring a full reload of the page.

-There isn't a way to navigate without loosing state.
+There isn't a native way to navigate without loosing state.
 And apps are have state.

 ## We need front end frameworks